Linear Elamite: Suspected forgeries

 A few of the short Linear Elamite inscriptions on some unprovenanced objects are suspected of being forgeries.
-In particular, three brick tablets found at Jiroft are thought to be suspect.
+In particular, three brick tablets found at Jiroft are suspect.

 Decipherment

-A very large Elamite language vocabulary is known from the trilingual Behistun inscription and numerous other bilingual or trilingual inscriptions of the Achaemenid Empire, in which Elamite was written using Elamite cuneiform (c.
+Efforts towards the decipherment of Linear Elamite are long-standing.
+A very large Achaemenid Elamite language vocabulary is known from the trilingual Behistun inscription and numerous other trilingual inscriptions of the Achaemenid Empire, in which Elamite was written using Elamite cuneiform (c.
 400 BCE), which is fully deciphered.
+There is also a reasonably large corpus of the already deciphered Middle Elamite texts.
+By comparison not much is known about Old Elamite, the presumed language of Linear Elamite, and most texts are very short.
+This makes the decipherment of Linear Elamite more challenging.
 An important dictionary of the Elamite language, the Elamisches Wörterbuch was published in 1987 by W. Hinz and H. Koch.
 The Linear Elamite script however, one of the scripts used to write the Elamite language (c.
 2000 BCE), had remained largely elusive.